brdjns/shebangs-and-shenanigans/bash/webtap/README.md

 # Webtap

-Simple bookmark system with tab completion.
+Simple bookmark system with support for tab completion.

 ## Setup

 1. Install script to $PATH

 		copy or symlink webtap to someplace in your $PATH, I like to symlink my scripts to ~/bin

 2. Setup bash completion